Albertchong/Kubernetes-Tutorials/Kubernetes Tutorials 2 - Generate Certificate for ETCD.md

 To get up and running, first have a CA certificate and a signed key pair for one member.
 It is recommended to create and sign a new key pair for every member in a cluster.

+# Attention :

+## Before start, make sure all the servers have the time proper synced and Selinux disabled on CentOS.

 # Step by Step

     -   Step 1: Download and setup cfssl